phil1331/HackMIT-2023-Admission-Puzzle-Solutions/hackscope/README.md

 ```
 Nice, we made it!
 That's the flag you can submit to the command center for this puzzle.
 ## Conclusion
-We learned how to approach Web-App-Challenges, about burp and how to work with it on a basic level, authentication- and authorization-methods, JSON-Web-Tokens, its components and format, public and private keys and their relation to and job for JWT's, services such as `transfer.sh`, Base64, JWT authentication bypass exploits, proxies, SSRF and lastly about *patience*.
-If you'd like, you can visit the [next puzzle](./../vmhack/).
+We learned how to approach Web-App-Challenges, about burp and how to work with it on a basic level, authentication- and authorization-methods, JSON-Web-Tokens, its components and format, public and private keys and their relation to and job for JWT's, services such as transfer.sh, Base64, JWT authentication bypass exploits, proxies, SSRF and lastly about *patience*.
+If you like, you can visit the [next puzzle](./../vmhack/).